DeoferioCPE/CPE-031---CPE21S2---Visualization-and-Data-Analysis---Deoferio/README.md

 # CPE-031---CPE21S2---Visualization-and-Data-Analysis---Deoferio
 # Student Info
-Deoferio, Jan Zachary Brice P.
+Deoferio, Jan Zachary Brice P. \\n
-\\ CPE21S2
+CPE21S2
 # Description
 This Reposotory is about the course Subject CPE-031 which will be used for activity that will be given